ericwastaken/network-multitool/README.md

 Scripts can be run from the host or from inside the container.

+The pylogix package is installed by default along with some example scripts demonstrating how to communicate with Allen-Bradley PLCs.

+> **Notes:**
+> 1. The pylogix package is not installed on the host.
+It is only installed in the container.
+> 2. This project is not affiliated with Allen-Bradley or Rockwell Automation.
+The pylogix package is open source and available at: https://github.com/dmroeder/pylogix.

 ### Running Python Scripts from the Host

 With the container running, run your script with: